Depots acknowledges receipt of a partner’s stocks via e-mail within 24 – 48 hours.

 Organization of trainings on subjects related to supply chain management.

-The Rapid Response Team (RRT) is available for immediate deployment upon request.
+The Field Team is available for immediate deployment upon request.
 They provide technical assistance as well as training in areas such as camp installation, airport operations and warehouse management.

 UNHRD offers as a specific service the offloading and transfer of cargo into the warehouse in cases where specialized equipment is required.